aNerdInTheHand/birthday/index.md

 Like puppies and football and riding a bike

+Early starts are still the norm

+But now the weather is getting warm

+There's hope and positivity in the air

+You might have to look but I promise it's there

+You bring out the best in your mam and dad

+And even though you drive us mad

 Having you is the best thing I've ever done

 You'll never know how proud I am to call you... son.